JoostHouben/Euwe-chess-engine/README.md

 ## Usage

-The recommended way to use Euwe is using a UCI chess GUI.
+Apart from playing against it [on lichess](https://lichess.org/@/Euwe-chess-engine), the recommended way to use Euwe is using a UCI chess GUI.
 Some good choices include:

  - [Arena](http://www.playwitharena.com/)
  - [Cute Chess](https://cutechess.com/)